 The concept of music therapy is not new in India especially.
 Music is an age-old part of Ayurveda, the holistic science which promotes a happy and healthy lifestyle.
 In the Vedas too, music has an important place, The ‘Samveda’ is full of music-mantras and ragas.

 Great composers of Indian classical music have attempted music therapy down the years.
 Legend has it that classical music maestro Thyagaraja brought a dead person back to life with his composition.

-How it works?
+How does it work?
 Music stimulates the pituitary gland, whose secretions affect the nervous system and the flow of blood.
-It is believed that for healing with music, it is necessary to vibrate the cells of the body, through these vibrations the diseased person’s consciousness can be changed effectively to promote health.
+It is believed that for healing with music, it is necessary to vibrate the cells of the body, through these vibrations the person’s consciousness can be changed effectively to promote health.